kjaymiller/kjaymiller/README.md

 - [GitHub](https://github.com/kjaymiller/render_engine)

 ### [Diversity Tech Orgs]
-[Diversity Tech Orgs] was originally created as a demo to show the ease of building a search platform with [Elastic App Search](https://www.elastic.co/app-search/).

-It quickly became a resource that I was using to find diversity organizations to collaborate with.

-Now it is a FREE directory for people to search for diversity focused organizations in their area.
+[Diversity Tech Orgs] (WIP) a django app that can be use to discover organizations focused on building diversity in tech.

 ### Links
 - <https://diversitytechorgs.com>